MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-run-email-logging.md

   - "sv-se"
 ---
 # How to: Run Email Logging
-Email logging can be used to capture email activities between a [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] salesperson or purchaser and a [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] contact.
+Email logging can be used to capture email activities between a ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> salesperson or purchaser and a ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]--> contact.
 Both persons must have valid email addresses that are registered on the respective salesperson and contact cards.

- You can create your email messages directly in Outlook, or you can create your messages in [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+ You can create your email messages directly in Outlook, or you can create your messages in ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->.
 For more information, see [How to: Send Email Messages](../../WorkingWithDynamics/how-to-send-email-messages.md).

 > [!IMPORTANT]
 >  The interaction template associated with email logging must have the following characteristics: